ejber-ozkan/azure-aks-acr-helm-nodejs-example/README.md

 docker tag nodejs-example-app_web:latest nodeappsweureg.azurecr.io/examples/nodejs-example-app
 ```

-You may need to enable the administrator user account for the ACS that you created.
+You may need to enable the administrator user account for the ACR that you created.

 ```bash
 az acr update --name nodeappsweureg --admin-enabled true